Waterborne resin: Waterborne electrophoretic deposition resins

 The resins used for electrodeposition are usually epoxy, acrylic or phenolic resin types.
 They are formulated with functional groups which when neutralised form ionic groups on the polymer backbone.
 These confer water solubility on the polymer.
-They are available as anodic versions which deposit on the cathode of an electrochemical cell or cathodic which deposit on the cathode.
+They are available as anodic versions, which deposit on the cathode of an electrochemical cell, or cathodic, which deposit on the cathode.
 Cathodic electrodeposition resins dominate and they have revolutionised corrosion protection in the automotive industry.
 Ceramics as well as metals may be coated this way.
-They are applied as OEM (Original Equipment Manufacture) rather than as a refinishing system.
-Cathodic resins contain amines on the polymer backbone which are neutralized by acids groups such as acetic acid to give a stable aqueous dispersion.
+They are applied as original equipment manufacture (OEM) rather than as a refinishing system.
+Cathodic resins contain amines on the polymer backbone which are neutralized by acids groups, such as acetic acid, to give a stable aqueous dispersion.
 When an electric current is passed through a car body that is dipped in a bath containing a paint based on a cathodic electrodeposition resin, the hydroxyl ions formed near the cathode deposit the paint on the car body.
 The electric current needed for this is determined by the number of ionic centers.

-Dispersions of waterborne resins for electrocoating usually contain some co-solvents such as butyl glycol and isopropanol and are usually very low in solids content i.e. 15%.
+Dispersions of waterborne resins for electrocoating usually contain some co-solvents, such as butyl glycol and isopropanol, and are usually very low in solids content, i.e. 15%.
 They usually have molecular weights in the region of 3000–4000.
-Paints based on them tend to have PVCs of less than 10 i.e. a very high binder to pigment ratio.
+Paints based on them tend to have PVCs of less than 10, i.e. a very high binder to pigment ratio.

 Cathodic electrophoretic deposition coatings can be made that are self-healing even at room temperature.
-The base polymer used for this synthesis is, a waterborne Polyurethane Dispersion (PUD) that is cationic rather than anionic.
+The base polymer used for this synthesis is a waterborne polyurethane dispersion (PUD) that is cationic rather than anionic.